chanda1993/ML-CDR-Prediction-/README.md

 # AI-Coginitive-Status-Prediction
-AI Project using SVM
+AI Project using CNN

 # Subject : Patients' Cognitive Status Prediction
-Classification of patients' images using Support Vector Machines
+Classification of patients' images using Convolutional Neural Network

 ## Using Predictive Analytics Model in images to predict the cognitive status of patients